- Gartner has provided information on SAP Fiori to the market that has proven to be highly inaccurate.

 That is undoubtedly true.

 However, Gartner should recognize that this in itself is not a predictor of success.
-If Gartner does not realize this, then Gartner has not studied SAP over the years on its multiple product introductions.
+Gartner has not studied SAP over the years on its multiple product introductions if Gartner does not realize this.
 Any analyst who stops at this level that Gartner finished here….well, they are not qualified to cover the topic.

 If Gartner were interested in bringing this background into its analysis, it would know that SAP has had many well-funded efforts with senior level support.
 And that only sometimes leads to success.